- The AT designation is formal recognition of your practical accounting skills and experience

 You will need to complete the New Zealand Diploma in Business or equivalent university degree level study.
 You can apply to become a provisional accounting technician while you study towards an approved course.

-Once you have successfully completed this course, you have the option to progress to the ACA or CA designation.
+Once you have successfully completed this course, you have the option to study towards the CA designation.

 You will need to complete a core component covering a range of business subjects.
 Example topics include: accounting; sales and marketing; HR; risk management; and developing business relationships with stakeholders.